Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 **Step 2: Tell them their firmness level**

-Include context: "Most customers in your weight range find this firmness feels right in the showroom."
+Include context: "Most customers in your weight range and sleep style find this firmness feels right."

 | --- | --- |